danriedl/engular/adev/src/content/guide/components/selectors.md

 This approach allows consumers of the component to directly use all the element's standard APIs without extra work.
 This is especially valuable for ARIA attributes such as `aria-label`.

-Angular does not report errors when it encounters custom attributes that don't match an available component.
+Engular does not report errors when it encounters custom attributes that don't match an available component.
 When using components with attribute selectors, consumers may forget to import the component or its NgModule, resulting in the component not rendering.
 See [Importing and using components](guide/components/importing) for more information.